jeff1evesque/raspberry-pi/README.md

 ###MySQL Database

-The Raspberry Pi is capable of [numerous](http://www.raspberrypi.org/forums/viewtopic.php?f=32&t=6335) [database management systems](http://en.wikipedia.org/wiki/Database).
+The Raspberry Pi is [capable](http://www.raspberrypi.org/forums/viewtopic.php?f=32&t=6335) of various [database management systems](http://en.wikipedia.org/wiki/Database).
 Specifically, [MySQL](http://www.mysql.com) has been chosen in this repository.

-Also, to ensure better integrity of the database, login as `root`, and create a new user.
+To ensure better integrity of the database, login as `root`, and create a new user.

 ```
 $ mysql -u root -p